 Another study showed that adding an avocado to a meal keeps people satisfied and full six hours afterward.
 Compared with a control meal, those who had avocado with their meal had higher levels of appetite-suppressing hormones.

-This is due to the high amount of fat and fiber in avocados.
+This is thanks to those high fat and fiber quantities we’ve been talking about!

 Looking at these findings, we can say that there can be a connection between avocados and weight loss, in as much as they are a valuable plant food for appetite control and weight loss.